 Many thanks to the classical guitar "maestros" that have personally taught me anything on the guitar, however minimal or great.
 To Mark Schulle, Francisco Burgos, James R. Hunley, Celin Romero and Pepe Romero-your instructions and/or words of encouragement, past and present, mean a lot to me.
 To the guitarist that are continuously playing in the background of my mind from early on to the present- Andrés Segovia, Los Romeros, Christopher Parkening, John Williams, Manuel Barrueco and so many others-a big "THANK YOU" to you.

-Also many thanks to Graham Wade, John Duarte, Stuart W. Button, Thérèse Wassily Saba and Tony Palmer.
+Also, many thanks to Graham Wade, John Duarte, Stuart W. Button, Thérèse Wassily Saba and Tony Palmer.
 The fact that they all took a journalistic interest in Julian Bream made a large part of this website possible.
-There desire to educate us throughout the decades through their magazine articles, books and liner notes provided me with tons of reading enjoyment.
+Their desire to educate us throughout the decades through their magazine articles, books and liner notes provided me with tons of reading enjoyment.

 Finally, Julian Bream...thank you!